Sarcovora/Commitomatic/README.md

 ## 📚 Documentation

-Detailed documentation on how to set up and use Commitomatic can be found [here](your-documentation-link).

 ## 💡 Contributing

 Love Commitomatic?
 Found a bug?
 Have an idea for a new feature?
 Contributions are welcome!